 1. Authority and Applicability.
-The promulgation of these Rules is authorized by section 1-23-660 of the South Carolina Code (as amended).
+The promulgation of these Rules is authorized by S.C.
+Code Ann. §1-23-660 (as amended).
 These Rules shall be the exclusive rules governing all proceedings before the Office of Motor Vehicle Hearings.
-These Rules should be cited "Rule, OMVHR."

 Act 279 of 2008 changed the name of the Division of Motor Vehicle Hearings to the Office of Motor Vehicle Hearings.
 All references in these Rules to the "Division of Motor Vehicle Hearings," "DMVH," or "Division," have been amended accordingly.